Kool Keith: Further releases (1996–2001)

-Collaborations (2000–2001)
+Collaborations (2000–2004)

 On July 25, 2000, Thornton released the album Matthew.
-It peaked at #47 on the Billboard Heatseekers chart.
-The same year, Thornton collaborated with Ice-T, Marc Live, Black Silver and Pimp Rex for the album Pimp to Eat, under the group name Analog Brothers, with Keith performing as Keith Korg and Ice-T as Ice Oscillator.
+It peaked at Number 47 on the Billboard Heatseekers chart.
+The following month, Thornton collaborated with Ice-T, Marc Live, Black Silver and Pimp Rex for the album Pimp to Eat, under the group name Analog Brothers, with Keith performing as Keith Korg and Ice-T as Ice Oscillator.
+The album was re-released by Mello Music Group on streaming, CD, and LP in 2016.
+Masters of Illusion, a collaboration with KutMasta Kurt and Motion Man, followed a few months later.

-On June 5, 2001, Thornton released the album Spankmaster on Gothom Records.
-It peaked at #16 on the Billboard Heatseekers chart, #11 on the Top Independent Albums chart and #48 on the Top R&B/Hip-Hop Albums chart.
+Thornton, Marc Live and H-Bomb formed the group KHM, releasing the album Game on November 19, 2002.
+They later changed their name to "Clayborne Family" by the release of their second album two years later.
+That year (2004) also saw the release of Kool Keith Presents Thee Undatakerz (with Reverend Tom (Kool Keith) Al Bury-U (BIG NONAME), M-Balmer and The Funeral Director) and Diesel Truckers, another collaboration with KutMasta Kurt.

 Second Dr. Octagon album (2002–2004)

 In 2002, Thornton began recording The Resurrection of Dr. Octagon with producer Fanatik J, signing a contract with CMH Records to release the album, which was eventually completed without much input from Thornton, due to a falling out over contractual terms.

 On October 12, 2004, Real Talk Entertainment issued the album Dr. Octagon Part 2.
 The album was discontinued by court order.
 On June 27, The Return of Dr. Octagon was released by OCD International, an imprint of CMH, advertised as the official follow-up to Dr. Octagonecologyst.
 Some critics felt that it was not as good as its predecessor.
 Thornton stated that he liked the album, but felt that it hurt his reputation as a musician.
 In August, Thornton performed under the Dr. Octagon billing, but did not acknowledge the release of the OCD album.